 Clearing and Opening the Upper Airway

-To relieve airway obstruction caused by soft tissues of the upper airway and provide optimal position for bag-valve-mask (BVM) ventilation and laryngoscopy, the operator flexes the patient's neck to elevate the head until the external auditory meatus is in the same plane as the sternum and positions the face roughly parallel to the ceiling (see Fig. 1: Respiratory Arrest: Head and neck positioning to open the airway.).
+To relieve airway obstruction caused by soft tissues of the upper airway and provide optimal position for bag-valve-mask (BVM) ventilation and laryngoscopy, the operator flexes the patient's neck to elevate the head until the external auditory meatus is in the same plane as the sternum and positions the face roughly parallel to the ceiling (see Fig. 1: Head and neck positioning to open the airway.).
 This position is slightly different from the previously taught head tilt position.
-The mandible should be displaced upwards by lifting the lower jaw and submandibular soft tissue or by pushing the rami of the mandible upward (see Fig. 2: Respiratory Arrest: Jaw lift.).
+The mandible should be displaced upwards by lifting the lower jaw and submandibular soft tissue or by pushing the rami of the mandible upward (see Fig. 2: Jaw lift.).